Attraction-enhanced emergence of friction in colloidal matter

 Within our two-state picture the slope of the exponential slowdown is directly related to $P_\textrm{arrest}$, the probability of an interparticle bond being in the `contact' state.
 To quantify this probability we determine $P_{\mathrm{arrest}}$ from our experimental data by fitting the measured relaxation times to Eq.~\ref{eq:model} for each attraction strength (dashed lines in Fig.~\ref{fig:fig2}(b)).
 In Fig.~\ref{fig:fig2}(c), we plot $P_{\mathrm{arrest}}$ as a function of the polymer concentration and clearly see that interparticle bonds spend increasingly more time in the `contact' state as the strength of the attractive interactions increases.
 This implies that the attraction strength directly controls the amount of interparticle friction on the level of pairs of particles.

 To further establish how the interactions govern the formation of interparticle contacts, we employ a simple computer simulation model which also features the competition between Brownian rotation and friction-induced arrest.
-To this end, we perform dynamic Monte Carlo computer simulations~\cite{sanz2010dynamic,romano2011monte} in which we combine attractive interactions with explicit particle surface roughness (see Methods), which constrains the particle motion via steric interactions.
+To this end, we perform dynamic Monte Carlo computer simulations~\cite{sanz2010dynamic,romano2011monte} in which we combine attractive interactions with explicit particle surface roughness (see SM~\cite{SM}), which constrains the particle motion via steric interactions.
+Hydrodynamic interactions are neglected.
 The rough particles are modeled as hard, impenetrable particles to which an attractive depletion interaction is added [Fig.~\ref{fig:fig3}(a,b)].
 To ensure that sufficiently long time-scales can be explored, the surface roughness is chosen substantially larger than in the experiments.
-Hence, it is not our goal to directly mimic the experimental situation but much rather to provide a simple model system to test the interplay between attractive interactions and particle-level frictional arrest due to interparticle contacts.
+Hence, it is not our goal to directly mimic the experimental situation, but rather to see whether this simple model framework may be applied to study the interplay between attractive interactions and particle-level frictional arrest.
 As shown in Fig.~\ref{fig:fig3}(c), our simple model system captures the behaviour observed in the experiments.
-Upon plotting $C(Z,t)$ (see SI), we observe a clear dependence of the orientational relaxation of particles on their local coordination with a mean relaxation time $\langle \tau_R(Z) \rangle$ that increases exponentially with particle coordination number $Z$ [Fig.~\ref{fig:fig3}(c)].
+Upon plotting $C(Z,t)$ (see SM~\cite{SM}), we observe a clear dependence of the orientational relaxation of particles on their local coordination with a mean relaxation time $\langle \tau_R(Z) \rangle$ that increases exponentially with particle coordination number $Z$ [Fig.~\ref{fig:fig3}(c)].
 Furthermore, we also observe that $P_{\mathrm{arrest}}$ increases strongly with attraction strength, i.e. interparticle bonding becomes increasingly more frictional [Fig.~\ref{fig:fig3}(d)].
-The correspondence between the behaviour observed in the simulations and experiments is particularly remarkable considering the large difference in surface roughness of the constituent particles.
-This underlines the generality of the observed behaviour: the essential physics emerges simply by combining attractive interactions with a constraining `contact' state.
+The striking correspondence between the behaviour observed in the simulations and experiments is remarkable given the significant difference in particle surface roughness and (lack of) hydrodynamics.
+This suggests that the underlying mechanism driving this behavior is a general phenomenon in Brownian systems, arising from the intermittent switching between contact and non-contact states, regardless of the specific nature of the frictional forces involved.
+The essential physics emerges simply by combining attractive interactions with a constraining `contact' state, which in a Brownian system allows for transient contact formation.
+Our findings emphasize the generality of this behavior and demonstrate the broad applicability of the two-state model in capturing the essential frictional behavior of Brownian systems.